 This was not a new result, although at first he thought it was.

 Calculus of Variations

-In August 1755, age 19, Lagrange sent a paper to Berlin to the world’s greatest living mathematician, Leonhard Euler.
+In August 1755, age 19, Lagrange sent a paper to the world’s greatest living mathematician, Leonhard Euler.
 He described his new method for finding maxima and minima of functions, a brilliant leap forward in calculus.
 In September 1755, Euler wrote back expressing his great admiration for Lagrange’s work.